CCPA (California Customer Privacy Act)

 - Sue for damages if their personal information is breached

-In addition to CCPA regulations, the industry is also seeing a seismic shift to how cookies are treated.
+In addition to CCPA regulations, the industry is also seeing a seismic shift in how cookies are treated.

 - 3rd Party Cookies: Blocked